LPN to RN Online Programs in OH: Your Guide to Top Schools

 What should I look for in an LPN to RN program in Ohio?

-First thing’s first: Any program you apply to should be accredited by the Accreditation Commission for Education in Nursing or the Commission on Collegiate Nursing Education.
-If a program is not accredited, you will not become a licensed nurse upon graduating.
-Any program should also be approved by the Ohio Board of Nursing.
-The board has a list of approved programs that you can reference during your search.
+Any program you apply to should be properly accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+Accreditation is important because you won’t become a licensed nurse upon graduating if a program is not accredited.
+The program you choose should also be approved by the Ohio Board of Nursing.

 Are There 6 Month LPN to RN Programs in Ohio?